Yu-Group/imodels-experiments/readme.md

 4. run `02_aggregate_results.py` (which just combines the output of `01_run_comparisons.py` into a `combined.pkl` file across datasets) for plotting
 5. put scripts/notebooks into a subdirectory of the `notebooks` folder (e.g. `notebooks/interactions`)

+Note: If you want to benchmark feature importances, go to [feature_importance/](https://github.com/Yu-Group/imodels-experiments/tree/master/feature_importance).
+For benchmarking other tasks such as unsupervised learning, you will have to make more substantial changes (mostly in `01_fit_models.py`).

 ## Config
 - When running multiple seeds, we want to aggregate over all keys that are not the split_seed